 I can’t imagine what both Moolgalian and Stone were thinking as they re-enacted the scene where Moolgalian’s life blood was spurting from his neck while Stone sought to stem the flow of blood by applying pressure to the wound with his fingers.

 The last major event to be portrayed in the film are the three, plus British passenger Norman, being recognized for their valor.
-The four were awarded the French Legion of Honour.
+The four were awarded the French Legion of Honor.
 I had hoped that the 2015 parade held in Sacramento in honor of our Sacramento heroes would be shown in the film – but it was not.
 Too bad – that was a special and proud day for Sacramento residents.

 My friends and I discussed the film over lunch afterwards and our major criticism of The 15:17 to Paris was the dialogue.
 We found it somewhat – ok more than somewhat – hard to believe that some of the lines delivered were actually representative of the actual conversations that took place.
 I have to admit that I did not read the book – so I could be wrong.